filecoin-project/curio/documentation/en/curio-cli/curio.md

 ### curio calc batch-cpu
 ```
 NAME:
-   curio calc batch-cpu - See layout of batch sealer threads
+   curio calc batch-cpu - Analyze and display the layout of batch sealer threads

 USAGE:
    curio calc batch-cpu [command options] [arguments...]

+DESCRIPTION:
+   Analyze and display the layout of batch sealer threads on your CPU.

+   It provides detailed information about CPU utilization for batch sealing operations, including core allocation, thread
+   distribution for different batch sizes.

 OPTIONS:
    --dual-hashers  (default: true)